TikTok and others investigated over use of children’s data

 “I will expect to find that there will be many benign and positive uses of children’s data in their recommender systems.

-“I would expect to find there will be elements that are designed to keep children safe and to make sure they only get appropriate thing, and that’s all for the good.
+“I would expect to find there will be elements that are designed to keep children safe and to make sure they only get appropriate things, and that’s all for the good.

 “What I am concerned about is whether they are sufficiently robust to prevent children being exposed to harm, either from addictive practices on the device or the platform, or from content that they see, or from other unhealthy practices.”